m4gic42/Lattice-Gas/README.md

 There are two versions of the first two scripts: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).

 To use executable files in Linux is necessary to changhe file permission to the executable itself and to the "java" with path "\java\bin\java" using the command "chmod +x file".
+The source codes are in "/source" directory.

 Hope it could be useful and comment for any question or suggestion.